 The Principality of Monaco in movies

-Monaco has been the stage for several American and French blockbuster movies:
+Monaco is the stage for several American and French blockbuster movies:

 - To Catch a Thief (1954) by Alfred Hitchcock film featuring Cary Grant and the future Princess Grace of Monaco.